Rahul-DS25M008/painting_restoration_eval/docs/literature_reference_log.md

 ### Potential improvements / supervisor feedback

 - Consider adding LBP if the supervisor wants a broader texture descriptor set.
+- Consider adding structure-tensor visualization if the supervisor wants stronger visual explanation of brushstroke-proxy orientation behavior.
-- Consider separating texture results for the `high_texture_brushwork` category.
+- Use the `high_texture_brushwork` focused summary when discussing texture-heavy paintings.
-- Consider adding visual examples where texture metrics disagree with LPIPS, DINOv2, or the refined model vote.
+- Consider adding visual examples where texture or brushstroke-proxy metrics disagree with LPIPS, DINOv2, or the refined model vote.
-- Consider adding texture overlays or texture-difference maps to the per-case reports.
+- Consider adding texture overlays, orientation maps, or texture-difference maps to the per-case reports.